OPEC oil price exceeds $50/bbl

 The OPEC Reference Basket of Crudes (ORB) is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).

-The price for September futures of West Texas Intermediate (WTI) dropped by 0.10 percent and stood at $48.98 per barrel.
+The price for September futures of West Texas Intermediate (WTI) grew by 0.34 percent and stood at $49.56 per barrel.

 ---